ammar999-nightowl/Ushell/README.md

 # Ushell
-Ushell is a terminal based application it is inspired by a Linux terminal emulator named termux
+Ushell is a terminal based application it is inspired by a Linux terminal emulator named termux. it's also highly dependent on Java, XML... it's still in development.its open source.. install shell.zip instead of source_code.zip you can find the whole source in shell.zip... best regards 👍